RA341/multipacman/readme.md

-# Multi-player pacman
+# Multiplayer pacman

+### It's time for the ghosts to fight back

 ## Motivation

-We originally wrote this using node and express (repo can be found [here](https://github.com/brocodedude/MULTI-PACMAN), but now I am rewriting it in go because I like go and this is a fun challenge also unverified performance improvements.
+We originally wrote this using node and express (repo can be found [here](https://github.com/brocodedude/MULTI-PACMAN)).

-### Live deployment - TODO
+Now I am rewriting it in go because I like go.
+Also, we get ~10MB portable binary that can run anywhere.

 ### Stack